 Choosing a Code Editor or IDE

-If you do not already have a preferred editor, consider Visual Studio Code.
+If you are new to programming, start with Mu, which is specifically designed to help new developers work with Python.
+Otherwise, if you do not already have a preferred editor, consider Visual Studio Code.
 This tutorial shows you the features that Visual Studio Code has for Python development, including code quality checks, and support for debugging.
-If you are new to programming, start with Mu, which is specifically designed for to help new developers work with Python.
 Both of these editors are free.

 If you would like to use a full IDE, there are several options available.
 Wing IDE and PyCharm are proprietary, commercial products.
 The free Eclipse IDE can be be used for Python development with the PyDev extension.
 Current versions of Microsoft Visual Studio also include support for Python.